yennanliu/CS_basics/doc/faq/faq_kafka.md

 ### 8) Explain kafka's Idempotence (冪等性)
 - Idempotence -> when run same process multiple times, the result SHOULD BE THE SAME
-- core concept : PID（Producer ID), sequence numbe
+- core concept : PID（Producer ID), sequence number
 - kafka gives each producer a PID, also maintain a `<PID, Partition> -> sequence number` mapping for each Partition in each producer
 - Can ONLY make sure Idempotence inside producer, can't guarantee if producer down and restart
-- Can ONLY make sure Idempotence inside single partition, can't across topic-partition.r
+- Can ONLY make sure Idempotence inside single partition, can't across topic-partition
 - Implementation
 	- Broker
 		- when get event